Freedom of Information (FOI) Summaries for Approved and Conditionally Approved Animal Drugs

 - General information about the approved or conditionally approved animal drug;

-Most recent FOI Summaries begin with an Executive Summary that provides a brief overview of the scientific basis for the approval or conditional approval followed by a more detailed description.
+Most recent FOI Summaries include an Executive Summary that provides a brief overview of the scientific basis for the approval or conditional approval followed by a more detailed description.

 If the FOI Summary is not electronically available